-Prerequisites: BIOL 101, BIOL 104, or BIOL 106.

-Principles of ecology and natural history applied to flora and fauna of selected international field site.
+Prerequisites: BIOL 101, BIOL 104, or BIOL 106, or BIOL 123, or BIOL 124 Principles of ecology and natural history applied to flora and fauna of selected international field site.
 Students will spend at least 18 days in the field within selected countries acquiring in-depth knowledge of major biological taxa, ecosystems, and processes.
 Requirement Designation: Global Diversity